csarabia31/Dijkstras-Algorithm-pp5-c-/README.md

 # Dijkstras-Algorithm-pp5-c-
+This program implements an undirected weighted graph ADT to perform Dijsktras Algorithm and find the shortest path between two vertices.
+My graph implements methods to add and remove vertices, add and remove edges, and calculate shortest path.

--to compile: open terminal, navigate to folder, once at folder
+-to compile: open terminal and navigate to folder.
+Once at folder write:
-		-g++ Graph.cpp PP5Test.cpp
+		-g++ Graph.cpp PP5Test.cpp (hit enter)
 		-creates executable file
 		-run a.exe

-implemented an undirected weighted graph ADT and perform Dijsktras Algorithm to find the shortest path between two vertices.
-My graph implements methods to add and remove vertices, add and remove edges, and calculate shortest path.
+Project By: Camilo Sarabia
+Test Code By: William Oropallo